cecicardenas/Sort-bye-Bubble/README.md

 # Sort-bye-Bubble
-Is a code of bubble sort in Python
+Are codes of bubble sort and selection sort in Python